History of Madurai: Company rule and British Raj

+Ruins of the Thirumalai Nayak Palace in Madurai, in 1792.

-In 1801, Madurai came under the direct control of the British East India Company and was annexed to the Madras Presidency.
+In 1801, Madurai (then known as Madura) came under the direct control of the British East India Company and was annexed to the Madras Presidency.
 The British government made donations to the Meenakshi temple and participated in the Hindu festivals during the early part of their rule.
-The city evolved as a political and industrial complex through the 19th and 20th centuries to become a district headquarters of a larger Madurai district.
-In 1837, the fortifications around the temple were demolished by the British.
-The moat was drained and the debris was used to construct new streets – Veli, Marat and Perumaal Mesthiri streets.
+The city evolved as a political and industrial complex through the 19th and 20th centuries to become the district headquarters of the larger Madurai district.